bennettslin/yearlings_bobtail_app/worst-two-decades-of-rock.md

+Indie rock is exactly as racist as the standards of its respective society.
+How would indie rock have behaved in the 1930s Deep South?

 Indie rock is a reverse-engineered ideology.
 Because of this, there is no coherent underlying spirit.
 Because of this, minorities don't have any opening to participate.